 This is the amount of activated THC present in the flower, meaning no chemical reaction is necessary in order for the psychoactive effects of THC to take place.
 This number is usually <0.00%, which is why you can't get high from simply ingesting bud ? you have to heat it up first.

 Similarly, the percentage of CBD you'll find on a dispensary label is the ratio of CBD present when measured against the other terpenes and cannabinoids in the strain.
-CBD is the cannabinoid that produces many of the health benefits of weed without inducing any psychoactive effects.
+CBD doesn’t induce psychoactive effects.

 CBDa & CBN

 There may be similar percentages on your dispensary label for CBDa and CBN.
-These are cannabinoids similar to CBD in their medical benefits, and the percentages represent the ratio of CBDa or CBN present when measured against the other terpenes and cannabinoids in the strain.
+These are cannabinoids similar to CBD, and the percentages represent the ratio of CBDa or CBN present when measured against the other terpenes and cannabinoids in the strain.

 Harvest & Test Dates